Webpage created: March 01, 2016

 Payment came, as usual, in the manner of school pence, the boys paying between 2d and 6d weekly according to the standard of education.
 An exception was made in the case of poorer parents who strived to keep their children at school instead of giving in to the temptation to let them become errand boys earning a shilling or two a week.
 The girls paid a maximum of 4d and the infants just paid 2d.

 The Government grant in 1867 amounted to £145, which with voluntary contributions of less than £20 and a 'generous' donation from the Lord of the Manor of £10, meant that the schools had an annual deficit of £30 to £40.
 This had to be made up by the incumbent.

 A separate infants' school was maintained in the old Bethel Chapel in Moon Street, which was attended by 100 children who paid a penny a week.
 It was not under Government inspection and was supported entirely by voluntary contributions in addition to the school pence.

 Following the adoption of the Education Act 1902 on June 1st 1903, the School became a "Non-provided" School under the Devonport Local Education Authority.
-It was then known as the Saint James the Great Junior Mixed and Infant's School.
+It was then known as the Saint James the Great Church of England Elementary School.